 Evaluation Methodology of MSU HDR Video Reconstruction Benchmark 2022: HLG

 High Dynamic Range (HDR) reconstruction is the process of obtaining HDR photos or videos from their standard dynamic range (SDR) versions.
-This problem can be viewed in different ways, and the purpose of this particular benchmark is to find the best, in terms of human evaluation, method of HDR video restoration.
+This problem can be approached in different ways, and the purpose of this particular benchmark is to find the best method of HDR video restoration in terms of human evaluation.
 In the context of video restoration, it is important not only to restore the brightness of the pixels, but also to increase the bit rate and expand the color space.

 Why do we need PQ and HLG?